Vic0428/Computer-System-Principle/lec2/lec2.md

    - Hypercalls: synchronous calls from Domain to Xen
    - Events: asynchronous notifications from Xen to domains
      - Replace device interrupts
+8. Para VS. Full Virtualization
+   - Full virtualization: don’t change the OS… except at runtime!
+   - Paravirtualization: minimal changes to the OS, which sometimes result in better interaction between the OS and virtual hardware.

 ## Reference